Plans for 2021 & Review of 2020

 - We will increase our grantmaking efforts across our focus areas.
-We will start recommending grants to the Center for Emerging Risk Research (CERR), with which we started collaborating.
-They are a new foundation committed to using all of their funds (~$45,000,000) to support high-impact work to reduce s-risks.
+Some of our staff will continue advising the Center for Emerging Risk Research (CERR).
+They are a newly founded nonprofit with the mission to improve the quality of life of future generations.

 - We will continue our routine community-building activities in 2021 (e.g., scouting at events, 1:1 calls).
 We plan to rerun our summer research fellowship program and test more efficient ways of getting people up to speed on our thinking, e.g., an s-risk intro seminar.